EXCLUSIVE-China authorities ask Ping An to take controlling stake in Country Garden, sources say

 A spokesperson for Ping An 601318.SS said the company had not been approached by the government and denied the information reported by Reuters.

 Ping An has "not been asked by (the) Government to takeover Country Garden.
 We categorically deny this story.
-It is untrue," the company said in a statement.
+It is untrue," the company said in a statement to Reuters.

+It reiterated its denial in a public statement after Reuters first published this report.

 The insurer, which vies with China Life 601628.SS for the title of the country's biggest insurance group by market value, declined to make its founder and chairman, Ma Mingzhe, available for an interview.
 Ma, who also uses the English first name Peter, did not respond to an emailed Reuters request for comment.